Last updated: February 2026

 Electric Vehicle Tax Changes from April 2025

-The government has announced significant changes to EV taxation from 1 April 2025.
-Electric vehicle owners should prepare for these new costs.
+The government implemented significant changes to EV taxation from 1 April 2025.
+Electric vehicle owners are now subject to these costs.

-Electric vehicles pay no vehicle tax. £10 discount on alternative fuel vehicles.
+Electric vehicles paid no vehicle tax. £10 discount applied to alternative fuel vehicles.

 New EVs: Lowest first year rate.
-Existing EVs: Move to standard rate (£190).
+Existing EVs: Now pay standard rate (£190).

 Expensive Car Supplement

-The £10 discount for alternative fuel vehicles will be abolished.
+The £10 discount for alternative fuel vehicles has been abolished.

 Impact on Popular EVs

-Vehicle List Price Current Tax From April 2025
+Vehicle List Price Current Tax Current (From April 2025)

 Tesla Model 3 Standard Range £39,990 £0 £190/year